 So far, the drama of Thailand's military takeover has played out mainly in the political arena.
 As the army summons journalists and academics seen as anti-coup, detains ousted political leaders and issues stern warnings on TV, tourists are kicking back on the country's famed beaches and sightseeing in Bangkok.
-The main impact on visitors has been a 10 p.m. curfew, though it was being eased.
+The main impact on visitors for now is a 10 p.m. curfew, which forces nightlife to close several hours earlier.

 "It's really like nothing's changed, except you have to go home before 10," said American tourist Rosemary Burt.

 Burt and her daughter, from Gilbert, Arizona, were roaming around the ornate Grand Palace in Bangkok, before heading off to other sites and then a pre-curfew dinner.
 It was a normal day at the Grand Palace as tuk-tuk touts outside tried to swindle tourists with inflated rates and only the usual security stood guard.

 Daughter Dior Tidwell, 36, said her initial concerns had dissipated: "I thought it was going to be a little dangerous."

 Photos posted to Twitter show scenes of white-sand tranquility and crystal clear waters in Phuket, Samui and other idyllic beach resorts.
 One post was titled, "What Coup?"